 Why archive email and social media in the first place

 Most of the critical and often sensitive student information flows through the school’s email system.
-This system is also used to facilitate teacher-parent communication, as well as the exchange of documents, official records, contracts and invoices.
+Email is also used to facilitate teacher-parent communication, as well as the exchange of documents, official records, contracts and invoices.

 Before email archiving, this information was often lost or locked away in individual mailboxes.
 This caused a lot of frustration to school administration and IT staff, who couldn’t access the data when they needed it the most.
-In turn, this slowed down the workflow, dampened efficiency, and caused a lot of room for data mismanagement.
+Additionally, this slowed down the workflow, dampened efficiency, and caused a lot of room for data mismanagement and non-compliance.

 Email and social media archiving ensures that all this information, exchanged across various communication channels, is stored, backed-up and safeguarded centrally on an ongoing basis.